(Photo has absolutely nothing to do with this story because… leaking bat)

-She comes, pulls large bowl from cupboard and brings new box of oatmeal to me.
-With one hand I pull off top and dump oats into bowl.
-But I can not figure how to safely exchange Ragu for Quaker.
+She comes, pulls a large bowl from cupboard and brings a new box of oatmeal to me.
+With one hand I pull off the top and dump the oats into the bowl.
+But I can’t figure how to safely exchange Ragu for Quaker.

-I scream at big grand girl to go upstairs and calm screaming little grand girl–but to first bring my cell phone.
+I scream at the big grand girl to go upstairs and calm the screaming little grand girl–but to first bring my cell phone.

-I call husband and scream at him to get. home. quick.
+I call my husband and scream at him to get. home. quick.

 Upstairs screaming continues.

-I feel sorry for bat, but I am Grizzly Gramma.
+I feel sorry for the bat, but I am Grizzly Gramma.

-I take photo of bat with cell phone and post to Facebook with one hand–Help.
+I take a photo of the bat with cell phone and post to Facebook with one hand–Help.
 Me.
 Because this, of course, needs to be documented.

-Twenty-five (!) minutes later, husband skids up driveway and runs downstairs for leather gloves.
+Twenty-five (!) minutes later, my husband skids up the driveway and runs downstairs for leather gloves.

-Once he returns, we discuss options, and he reaches into drawer behind me and removes scissors . . .
+Once he returns, we discuss options.
+He reaches into the drawer behind me and removes scissors . . .

 Papa goes to bed and snores.